-One of the assignments for a photo shoot of our photoclub was: roam the area you live in and find natural and man-made circles.
-I love those field photo trips with a goal, they make you look more closely to what nature has to offer.
+One of the projects for a photo shoot of our photo club was: roam the area you live in and find natural and man-made circles.
+I love those field photo trips with a goal; they make you look more closely to what nature has to offer.

 Circles in nature?
-Yes, just that and when you start looking for them, you find out that nature has made a lot of circles.
+Yes, just that and when you start looking for them, you will discover that nature has made a lot of circles.

 Most natural forms are either round (circles) or curved.
-You won't find rectangle forms or squares in nature unless they have been formed by different objects.
+You won't find rectangles or squares in nature unless they have been formed by different objects.

-So in this article I will show you circles in a natural and man made form.
-The photo in this intro is a gone to seed dandelion.
+In this article I will show you the circles I found in my neck of the woods in natural and man made form.

 I live in an area filled with pollard willows.
-Beautiful trees, some are even close or over hundred years old.
-Some died and they don't chop them down, but leave them standing, because even dead the willows have an important purpose.
+Some willow trees in my area are over 100 years old.
+We don't chop the dead ones down, but leave them standing, because even dead the willows have an important purpose.

 Woodpeckers often nest in them, making circle shaped entries to their nest holes.
 They also find all kinds of edible bugs on these trees.
-I found this group of pollard willows not far from my house and they all had had a visit from woodpeckers.
-They were not all dead though.
+I found this group of pollard willows not far from my house and they all had been visited by woodpeckers.
+They were not all dead trees though.
 When pollard willows are damaged, only part of the tree will become deadwood, but the living bark will go on producing branches.

 Old wood is the perfect object for photographers

-I didn't have to go too far to find this beautiful circle.
+I didn't have to go too far to find this beautiful gnarl.
 It was sitting right in my own garden, in the door of the old outside toilet house.
 The green paint paled by age.
-It's gone now, because we connected the barn to the main house and the old toilet house was standing in the way, it had to go.
+It's gone now, the old toilet house because we connected the barn to the main house and the old toilet house was standing in the way, it had to go.
 So I'm glad I could take this picture just in time.

 The stump of a leek

-Forcing yourself find certain shapes in nature, will result in looking closer to the environment around you, which of course is a good thing.
+Forcing yourself to find certain shapes in nature, will result in looking closer to the environment around you, which - of course - is a good thing.

 So many circles surround you in your daily life.

-This photo I didn't made on that photo shoot trip, but I made it when I was on a sheep inspection trip in the Province Drenthe, up North in my country The Netherlands.
+This photo above was taken in the Province Drenthe, up North in my country The Netherlands.

 I thought it was rather nice looking and it appeared to be a hedge, which they had clipped in the form of a basket with a round handle.